intel/nauta/docs/user-guide/actions/config.md

 |`-v, --verbose`| No | Set verbosity level: <br>`-v` for INFO, <br>`-vv` for DEBUG |
 |`-h, --help` | No | Displays help messaging information. |

-**Note:** Number of CPUs shown should be interpreted according to the following article: [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu) and the amount of memory given here should be interpreted according to the following article:
+**Note:** The number of CPUs shown should be interpreted according to the following article: [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu) and the amount of memory given here should be interpreted according to the following article:
 [Meaning of Memory](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-memory).

 ### Returns

-In case of any problems, a message describing the cause/causes of the issue displays.
-Otherwise message is returned indicating success.
+In case of any problems, a message displays describing the cause/causes of the issues.
+Otherwise, the message is returned indicating success.

 ### Example